benchung5/site-starter/README.md

 -to adjust the layout template html use: src/layout-template.php (this is used by HtmlWebpackPlugin to create the layout file)

--needs to run on Node version 6.9.1
+-needs to run on Node version 11.1.0
 (use nvm for ease of use)

+-requires composer

 -GSAP and react cropper have been kept at an older version for compatability issues